shraddha261006/ODT2026-Shraddha-Ashvanth/README.md

 What makes your project original?

 **Response:**
 `This is an original idea in the sense that we are combining real life hand movements to something that is intangible.
-This sensation of feeling something digital in real life is a form of haptic technology which is new and exciting.`
+This sensation of feeling something digital in real life is a form of technology which is new and exciting.`

 ---